mertnuhoglu/study/pg/anki_study_postgresql.md

 %

-clozeq
 active

 ___

-## sql privilege: grantee can grant onwards
+## pgs01: sql privilege: grantee can grant onwards

 ··  `` WITH {{c1::GRANT OPTION}}  `` <br>
 ··  `` GRANT ALL ON ALL TABLES IN SCHEMA public TO mydb_admin WITH {{c1::GRANT OPTION}}  `` <br>